vertica/vertica-prometheus-exporter/README.md

 **Open Source Contributors** - This project is open source and allows contributors.
 Users are encouraged to submit code for fixes and/or enhancements.
 Additionally, users can contribute metrics collector files they've developed that they feel might benefit the Vertica community.
 Hopefully this will result in a growing collection of metrics that can be used by all to get the most value from the exporter.

+**TLS/SSLModes**
+The exporter current supports the following data_source_name tlsmode parameters: tlsmode=none or tlsmode=server.
+The tlsmode server-strict is not currently implemented

 ## Usage
 Get Vertica Prometheus Exporter, either via go install, as a packaged release tarball, build it yourself or build a Docker image.
 All releases use the same basic directory layout.
 The binary expects there to be a metrics dir below it with the desired collector files (supplied examples or your own).
 It will create the logfile directory for the exporter log if it doesn't exist.